 You will qualify for a FIF exemption if the total cost of all your FIF investments (not just your Centro MCS Syndicate holdings) is NZ\$50,000 or less or if you hold a greater than 10% interest in a particular Centro MCS Syndicate.
-It is also noted a general exemption may apply if you are a transitional NZ tax resident (that is, the income year is within 4 years of you becoming a NZ resident (including after a period of non-residence of 10 years or more).
+It is also noted that a general exemption may apply if you are a transitional NZ tax resident (that is, the income year is within four years of your becoming a NZ resident, including after a period of non-residence of 10 years or more).

-If you qualify for exemption under the FIF rules, proceed to Step 8.
-If you do not qualify for an exemption, proceed to Step 2.
+If you qualify for exemption under the FIF rules, proceed to step 8.
+If you do not qualify for an exemption, proceed to step 2.

-STEP 2: DETERMINE YOUR INTEREST AT START OF THE 2010 INCOME YEAR
+STEP 2: DETERMINE YOUR INTEREST AT START OF THE 2011 INCOME YEAR.

-Determine your interest (i.e. the total number of units held) in each of the FIFs at the start of the income year (i.e. 1 April 2009).
+Determine your interest (i.e. the total number of units held) in each of the FIFs at the start of the income year (i.e. 1 April 2010).